metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_filter_v1alpha2_manifest.md

 Optional:

 - `alias` (String) Alias for the plugin
+- `buffer` (Boolean)
+- `emitter_mem_buf_limit` (Number) Set a limit on the amount of memory in MB the emitter can consume if the outputs provide backpressure.
+The default for this limit is 10M.
+The pipeline will pause once the buffer exceeds the value of this setting.
+For example, if the value is set to 10MB then the pipeline will pause if the buffer exceeds 10M.
+The pipeline will remain paused until the output drains the buffer below the 10M limit.
+- `emitter_name` (String) Name for the emitter input instance which re-emits the completed records at the beginning of the pipeline.
+- `emitter_type` (String) The storage type for the emitter input instance.
+This option supports the values memory (default) and filesystem.
+- `flush_ms` (Number)
 - `key_content` (String) Key name that holds the content to process.
 Note that a Multiline Parser definition can already specify the key_content to use, but this option allows to overwrite that value for the purpose of the filter.
+- `mode` (String)
 - `retry_limit` (String) RetryLimit describes how many times fluent-bit should retry to send data to a specific output.
 If set to false fluent-bit will try indefinetly.
 If set to any integer N>0 it will try at most N+1 times.
 Leading zeros are not allowed (values such as 007, 0150, 01 do not work).
 If this property is not defined fluent-bit will use the default value: 1.